aphan37/WhiteOutBot/README.md

 # WhiteOutBot

 **WhiteOutBot** is a web-based companion tool inspired by the *Whiteout Survival Discord Bot*, aimed at bringing useful in-game automation and information to players through a clean, web-based interface.
 Built using [Vite](https://vitejs.dev/) and [Tailwind CSS](https://tailwindcss.com/), it delivers fast performance and a smooth user experience.
+Run the bot at: https://whiteoutbot.netlify.app/

 ---